armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 ## Set a custom Agent image registry

-If you need to download the Armory Agent image from a different registry, you can specify that repository using the following settings:
+If you need to download the Armory Scale Agent image from a different registry, you can specify that repository using the following settings:

 {{< prism lang="bash">}}
 --set image.repository=<repo-name>,image.imagePullPolicy=IfNotPresent, /